chrisinoakland/chrisinoakland.github.io/_posts/2020-03-28-using-data-to-improve-a-marketing-promotion.md

     image: /assets/images/baseball.jpg
 ---

-An exercise of using data to improve a marketing promotion in Major League Baseball.
+An exercise of using R and Python to improve a marketing promotion in Major League Baseball.

+Using Major League Baseball fan attendance data from 2012, use R and Python to determine what night would be the best to run a marketing promotion to increase attendance.

 ### Introduction